YoeDistro/yoedistro.org/content/posts/2020-04-09_64-bit Kernels with 32-bit Userspace.md

 # Summary

-As 64-bit processors are becoming more and more common in embedded system designs, there is significant need for software porting to run native 64bit, however, there are challanges involved firstly in ensuring that applications are correctly ported forward which is a time consuming task, in some cases it may be a legacy application which may not make sense to forward port.
+As 64-bit processors are becoming more common in embedded systems, there is significant need for software to run native 64bit.
+However, there are challenges involved first in ensuring that applications are correctly ported which is a time consuming task, and in some cases it may not make sense to port a legacy application to 64-bit.
 However it is essential for complete solution.

 # Introduction

-A plenty of new SBCs and SOMs are increasingly being designed using 64bit ARM (aarch64) CPU architecture notably, RaspberryPI3 (cortext-a53) RaspberryPI4 (cortex-a72), iMX8 based SOMs are also using armv8+ architecture.
-The board support package is supporting native 64bit on these platforms and it is quite stable, however, application stacks may require to be run in 32bit mode for serveral reasons,
+Plenty of new SBCs and SOMs are increasingly being designed using 64bit ARM (aarch64) CPU architecture.
+Examples include the RaspberryPI3 (cortext-a53), RaspberryPI4 (cortex-a72), and iMX8 based SOMs -- all use the armv8+ architecture.
+The board support packages for these platforms all support native 64bit on these platforms and are quite stable.
+However some application stacks may still require 32bit mode support for various reasons.

 # Choices

-Therefore, we have options to run it
+Therefore, we have several options for running 32bit applications on 64bit
+platforms:

-- Use full 32bit mode, which would limit the use of 64bit ISA completely
+1. Use full 32bit mode, which would limit the use of 64bit ISA completely

-- Run kernel in 64bit mode but let whole userspace run as 32bit bit
+1. Run kernel in 64bit mode but let whole userspace run as 32bit bit

-- Run kernel in 64bit mode with 64bit userspace and additionally support 32bit
+1. Run kernel in 64bit mode with 64bit userspace and additionally support 32bit
    runtime

-These options come with their own set of advantages and limitations, doing everything in 32bit mode, while backward compatible, cant use 64bit mode ISA and kernel cant see more memory
+These options come with their own set of tradeoffs.

+Doing everything in 32bit mode (#1) gives us backward compatibility, cant we can't use 64bit mode ISA and we are limited to a 4GB vitual memory space.

-second option lets one use the BSP defaults to let kernel run in 64bit mode but keeps userspace 32bit, which essentialy is path of least resistance for using existing userspace software without any significant porting efforts.
+The second option lets one use the BSP defaults to run the kernel in 64bit mode but keeps userspace 32bit, which essentially is path of least resistance for using existing userspace software without any significant porting efforts.

 Third option, offers a mix of 32bit and 64bit userspace, which comes with added duplication of runtimes, increasing the static footprint of the firmware, which could be a design factor for lot of embedded systems.
-Runtime DRAM requirements for applications is also higher, which might not be suitable for the embedded system at hand, as DRAM is a precious resourse.
+Runtime DRAM requirements for applications is also higher, which might not be suitable for the embedded system at hand, as DRAM is a precious resource.

 # Enabling 32-bit images on 64-bit kernels in Yoe